 Clinical Instructor and Psychologist in the Department of Psychiatry and Behavioral Sciences

 Dr. Jordan earned her doctorate in clinical psychology with an emphasis in pediatric neuropsychology from Palo Alto University in 2019.
 She has worked with families affected by Fragile X syndrome and other neurodevelopmental disorders in clinical and research settings for 10 years.
-Her research interests include understanding genetic and environmental influences on neuropsychological functioning in individuals with neurodevelopmental disorders as well as parenting stress associated with caring for children with fragile X syndrome and other neurodevelopmental disorders.
-Tracy first became interested in fragile X syndrome in 2012, when she was working as an ABA therapist providing early intervention services to young children with fragile X syndrome and other developmental disabilities.
+Her research interests include understanding genetic and environmental influences on neuropsychological functioning in individuals with neurodevelopmental disorders as well as parenting stress associated with caring for children with Fragile X syndrome and other neurodevelopmental disorders.
+Tracy first became interested in Fragile X syndrome in 2012, when she was working as an ABA therapist providing early intervention services to young children with Fragile X syndrome and other developmental disabilities.
 When not at work, Tracy is a runner, a hiker, and a yoga practitioner.

 Services